Kirkwood Club Handbook

 6. Social and Campus Engagement: If an activity or event doesn’t fit in one of the five categories above, it likely falls into this one.
 For example, a performing arts event, attending an athletic event, or hosting a table to promote your club fits this category.
 These are events based on connecting students to a specific resource, department, or club on campus without relating to the other areas described above.

-• All flyers or posters must be approved by Student Life, Career Services, and/or Communications & Marketing prior to posting.
+• All flyers or posters must be approved by Student Life PRIOR to posting.

 • Posting flyers on campus is limited to the designated boards.
 Note that not every bulletin board on campus is open for posting and that most are designated for specific academic departments or areas.
 Posting flyers on walls, vending machines, in classrooms, restroom stalls, and anywhere other than the designated campus announcement boards is not permitted.

-• Internal postings (Kirkwood department or registered club or organization) must promote an event or activity with a specific date or dates, time, and location.
+• To be posted on the Student Life boards, the poster must promote an event or activity with a specific date or dates, time, and location.
 These postings are permitted no sooner than one month prior to the event or activity.

 • Posters are limited in size to 12x18 inches and must be flat (nothing 3D).

-Exceptions to any posting guideline outlined here is given on a case-by-case basis by the Student Life and/or Communications and Marketing offices.
-Additional forms of promotion, such as sidewalk chalk or table tents, will be granted on a case-by-case basis at the discretion of the Student Life and/or Communications and Marketing offices.
+Exceptions to any posting guideline outlined here is given on a case-by-case basis by the Student Life Department.
+Additional forms of promotion, such as sidewalk chalk or table tents, will be granted on a case-by-case basis at the discretion of the Student Life.

 Social media can be a great way to keep club and organization members connected as well as to promote group activities.
 Groups looking to use social media must follow these regulations: